 Most health IT staff work in a professional office setting.
 A common misconception is that a health IT or EHR implementation department is the same as an IT department.
 In healthcare, they are separate entities.
 Traditional IT staff focus on hardware and do not have expertise in clinical documentation, medical terminology, or caregiver workflows, which is needed to support EHR systems.

-What are common job titles for health IT professionals?
+What are common job titles for health IT specialists?

 Following are some common positions in health IT: